Skip to content

 Why does my TRON transaction fail even with enough TRX?

-Insufficient energy or a low fee limit often causes failures, even if TRX is available.
-Check your energy balance on TronScan and increase the fee limit in your wallet.
+Insufficient energy or a fee limit that is too low often causes failures even when TRX is available.
+Check your energy balance on TronScan and raise the fee limit in your wallet.

 Can I recover TRX lost in a failed transaction?

-Unfortunately, TRX burned for energy or fees in failed transactions is non-recoverable.
-Prevent this by ensuring adequate resources before transferring.
+TRX burned for energy or fees during a failed attempt is generally non-recoverable, because the network still performs computational work.
+Prevent this by confirming resources before transferring.

-How much TRX should I freeze for energy?
+How much TRX should I stake for energy?

 Why do failed transactions still charge fees?